 Allow me to offer an alternate theory of Thuria.

 not have traveled to Thuria ages before before John Carterís time.

 All the critical elements of technology were there, from anti-gravity,

 to artificial life support for a long long time.
-The artificial life support domes of
+The artificial life

-its technological apex and deteriorated by John Carterís time.
+had passed its technological apex and deteriorated by John Carterís time.

 could no longer duplicate, such as indefinitely glowing lights, or the

 fact travel to Thuria, or at least to outer orbits around Barsoom.